Policy last updated

 N/A | 0.2 | 0 to 15 |

-Schools with Flexible Learning Option (FLO) campuses or programs are provided with additional funding (0.2 FTE) per FLO campus/program to increase the support available to students with high levels of need.
+Schools with Flexible Learning Option (FLO) campuses or programs will be provided with additional funding (0.2 FTE) per FLO campus/program to increase the support available to students with high levels of need.
 FLO funding allocations are reflected within the amount shown in the SRP.

-Schools with Year 10 students but no Year 9 students (that is, Senior Secondary Schools) received an Indicative funding allocation based on their Confirmed 2023 MYLNS allocation.
-These figures have been adjusted in the Confirmed 2024 SRP based on the enrolled students.
+Schools with Year 10 students but no Year 9 students (that is, Senior Secondary Schools) will receive an Indicative funding allocation based on their Confirmed 2024 MYLNS allocation.
+These figures will be adjusted (as needed) in the Confirmed 2025 SRP based on the enrolled students.

 Funding is not re-allocated between schools if students transfer in or out during the school year.